riscv-software-src/riscof/docs/source/plugins.rst

 and finally extracting the signature for each test.
 The following sections provide a detailed explanation on how to build the python files for your model.

+.. hint:: All paths provided by riscof are absolute and it is advised to always use absolute paths while executing/generating commands to avoid errors.

 Start with Templates
 ====================